mwhit74/cnxn/README.md

 parallel to the z-axis
 6. the faying surface is the origin of the z-axis
 7. only one faying surface is allowed
+8. The force given to the program should have the magnitude and direction associated with the program positive coordinate system.
+9. The reactions on the bolts are the forces required at the bolt locations to resist the applied force.